SupportPartners/microsoft-vdi/README.md

 You will be prompted to log into your Microsoft Azure account.
 This should be an account that has the correct permissions to create resources in the destination subscription.

+NEED TO PUT SOMETHING IN HERE THAT THE SCRIPT WILL PULL DOWN TERAFORM IF YOU DO NOT HAVE IT

+DO YOU NEED TO PUT SOMETHING IN HERE REGARDING HOW TO DEPLOY THE DIFFERENT PERSONAS?

 Once authenticated you will be asked which subscription you wish to deploy.